 A ticket out of New Zealand or evidence that you have enough funds to purchase one.

-Meeting health and character requirements is crucial for obtaining a New Zealand student visa.
-Key considerations include:
+Fulfilling the health and character criteria is essential for securing a New Zealand student visa.
+Important factors to consider include:

 Undergoing a chest X-ray conducted by an approved doctor or radiologist (referred to as a panel physician).